Car hire excess insurance: what cover do you need for a rental car?

 What is car hire excess insurance?

-Even though they provide you with basic cover, this is often subject to an ‘excess’.
+Any cover you do get with your rental agreement will usually be subject to an ‘excess’.
 This means that you have to pay a contribution towards the repair of the vehicle, no matter who is at fault.
 This can be as high as £2,000, so it is essential to understand what you are liable for before you take out a policy.
-The critical thing with excess insurance is that it will the most vulnerable parts of the vehicle not otherwise covered.
-This includes tyres, windscreens, the undercarriage, and the car roof.

 Do I need car hire excess insurance?